senolcemhan98/senolcemhan98/README.md

  💼 I have **2.5 years experience** as Data Analyst and Data Specialist in e-commerce industry!

- 👨‍🎓 I’m currently pursuing my Master of **Advanced Analytics and Big Data** degree at the SGH Warsaw School of Economics.
+ 👨‍🎓 I’m currently pursuing my Master of **Advanced Analytics and Big Data** at the SGH Warsaw School of Economics.

  🔍 I’m currently learning **duration analysis, Spark, PL-SQL**